 Program and Events

-If you have a paper in mind that would fit one of these topics, please include that in your submission.
-If you have a proposal that is not covered by one of these areas, feel free to suggest a panel topic or put together your own panel or roundtable proposal.
+Proposals for papers, posters, full panels, roundtables, and for chairs and discussants may be submitted using the form located at the conference web site.
+If you have a paper or panel in mind, please include that in your submission.
 The program committee wishes to be as inclusive as possible and will consider all proposals to create a wide-ranging and diverse program.

 Printed papers are not required at the MIPSA meeting (although they are welcome).
 Our emphasis is on carefully prepared oral presentations that stand by themselves (with slides or other audiovisuals when appropriate).
 There will be discussants at the discretion of the panel chair.
 When panel chairs have chosen not to utilize a discussant, they will themselves play an active role as facilitators of discussion among panelists and between panelists and the audience.

 The conference is also a great opportunity for undergraduate and graduate students to present their own work.
 There will be separate panels for student research.
 These panels will also have panel chairs and discussants, and will be treated like any other professional conference panel.
 If you know of any students who would like to gain experience and a chance to hone their presentation skills, please let them know about this opportunity and encourage them to submit a proposal.

 Because of the association’s role in promoting education, discussion, and cooperation among Michigan political scientists, educators, and practitioners, presentations already made or scheduled at other conferences are welcome here.
 Many of our attendees will not have had the opportunity to attend those other presentations, and the presenter should receive additional valuable feedback.

 To enhance opportunities for interaction, a variety of non-program activities are planned.
 Thus, there will be a reception and banquet on Thursday night and a luncheon on Friday.
 We will also have complimentary (and leisurely) refreshment breaks between panel sessions on both Thursday and Friday.